The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of

-We shall prove the theorem in several steps.
-Since $B_{4}(\St)$ is a hyperbolic group in the sense of Gromov, the following result implies that every infinite virtually cyclic subgroup $B_{4}(\St)$ is contained in a unique maximal virtually cyclic subgroup, in other words, there are no infinite ascending chains (for inclusion) of infinite virtually cyclic subgroups.
+The proof of \reth{maxvcb4} is long, and will be split into three sections, \resec{proofab}, where we shall prove parts~(\ref{it:maxvcb4a}) and~(\ref{it:maxvcb4b}), \resec{proofcd}, where we shall prove parts~(\ref{it:maxvcb4c}) and~(\ref{it:maxvcb4d}), with the exception of the case $j=1$ in part~(\ref{it:maxvcb4c}), and \resec{proofcdexcep}, where we prove part~(\ref{it:maxvcb4c}) in this exceptional case.
+As we mentioned in~\rerem{b4S2hyperbolic}, $B_{4}(\St)$ is hyperbolic in the sense of Gromov.
+The following proposition implies that there are no infinite ascending chains of infinite virtually cyclic subgroup of $B_{4}(\St)$.

 \begin{prop}[{\cite[Propositions~5,6 and Remark~7]{JuLe}}] Every infinite virtually cyclic subgroup of a Gromov hyperbolic group is contained in a unique maximal virtually cyclic subgroup. \end{prop}